Stopera

-The Stopera is a building complex in Amsterdam, Netherlands, housing both the city hall of Amsterdam and the Dutch National Opera and Ballet, the principal opera house in Amsterdam that is home of Dutch National Opera, Dutch National Ballet and Holland Symfonia.
+The Stopera is a building complex in Amsterdam, Netherlands, housing both the city hall of Amsterdam and the Dutch National Opera and Ballet (formerly Het Muziektheater), the principal opera house in Amsterdam that is home of Dutch National Opera, Dutch National Ballet and Holland Symfonia.
 The building was designed by Wilhelm Holzbauer and Cees Dam.

 The name is an abbreviation of the protest slogan "Stop the Opera" and not a portmanteau of "st"adhuis (Dutch: "city hall") and "opera" as is often claimed.
-Because the word 'Stopera' was a name for the protests against the building, the theater has never used this name in their communication.
+Because the word 'Stopera' was a name for the protests against the building, the theater has never used this name in its communication.

-The Stopera is located in the center of Amsterdam at a bend of the Amstel River between Waterlooplein Square and the Zwanenburgwal Canal, on a plot of land called Vlooienburg, which was reclaimed in the 16th century.
-The opera house building is shaped like a huge, massive block, with a curved front facing the city.
+The Stopera is located in the center of Amsterdam at a bend of the Amstel River between Waterlooplein Square and the Zwanenburgwal Canal, on a plot of land called Vlooienburg, which was reclaimed in the early 17th century.
+The opera house building is shaped like a massive block, with a curved front facing the Amstel river.
 Its facade is covered in a red-orange brick and corrugated metal panels.
 The curved face of the theatre is faced with white marble punctuated by large windows that provide panoramic views of the river from the curved interior foyers and multi-level terraces.
+The building complex also includes a grand café as well as an underground public parking.

 Next to the Stopera is the Joods Verzetsmonument, a 1988 monument to the Jewish victims of World War II.
 A remembrance of the Kristallnacht is held at the monument every year.